Keats/vincentprouillet/content/blog/overview-package-management-python.md

 what is currently installed, installing the missing packages and uninstalling the packages not listed.
 This ensures your virtualenv doesn't have extra dependencies and is representing accurately your requirements file.
-A full install after clearing the pip cache took 11s.

 The main con I have is pretty silly: why is it `pip-compile` and `pip-sync` instead of `piptools compile` and `piptools sync`?